 If you follow our Twitter account, you have a general idea of what Animation Obsessive does.
 But this newsletter brings you much more, in a much tidier package.

-Each Sunday, you’ll get a new batch of curated animation highlights delivered directly to your inbox.
+Each Sunday, you’ll get a new batch of curated animation highlights delivered to your inbox.
 If you sign up, you’ll never miss an update, and you’ll have free access to our comment sections.

 We hope you’ll consider joining the Animation Obsessive community.
 We’d love to have you.